Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Experiments

 \subsection{3D and 4D Trajectory-Controlled Generation}

 We compare our method against state-of-the-art baselines on both 3D static scene generation and 4D dynamic video control.
 For 3D novel view synthesis, we evaluate against both training-based \citep{ViewCrafter, TrajCrafter, TrajectoryAttention, See3D} and training-free \citep{NVSSolver, ViewExtrapolator} methods.
 For 4D trajectory control, baselines include ReCamMaster \citep{ReCamMaster} and others \citep{TrajCrafter, TrajectoryAttention, ViewExtrapolator}.
+Since ReCamMaster \citep{ReCamMaster} uses a Text-to-Video model, it cannot accept the same video-depth-based warped input to ensure an identical trajectory as the other methods.
+Therefore, to ensure a fair comparison, we only compare its qualitative visual results.